Hero Background

 • Noncompetitive rates

-It’s typically best to lock in the best rates as soon as you’re eligible for life insurance.
-This is around age 50 for most carriers.
-However, Royal Neighbors’ rates at ages 50 through 60 are about 30% pricier than our top partners.
+We typically recommend seniors lock up burial insurance as soon as possible; most insurers allow burial insurance applicants starting around age 50.
+However, Royal Neighbors’ rates at ages 50 through 60 are pricier than our other top partners.
 Past age 60, Royal Neighbor’s prices are closer to industry standards.

 • High minimum benefit

 Most insurers offer final expense insurance with a minimum death benefit around $2,000 to $5,000.
-The minimum for Royal Neighbors final expense policy is $7,000.
+The minimum for Royal Neighbors final expense insurance is $7,000.

 • Mixed customer service reviews